Warren Buffett Stocks Ranked: The Berkshire Hathaway Portfolio

 - Shares held: 325,634,818

-Kraft Heinz (KHC, $35.59) has outperformed the market with 14% gains so far in 2020, but Warren Buffett likely still regrets his participation in what was one of his biggest deals of the past decade.
+Kraft Heinz (KHC, $32.15) has gone back to underperforming the market in 2020 after enjoying some bear-market outperformance.
+But despite the fact that Warren Buffett likely still regrets his participation in what was one of his biggest deals of the past decade, Berkshire's position in KHC went untouched in Q3 2020.

 Buffett was one of the driving forces behind the 2015 merger of packaged-food giant Kraft and ketchup purveyor Heinz to create Kraft Heinz.
 It's Berkshire's sixth-largest stock investment with a market value of $8.1 billion.

 However, Berkshire Hathaway recorded a $3 billion non-cash loss from an impairment of intangible assets in 2018, "arising almost entirely from our equity interest in Kraft Heinz," Buffett wrote in his 2019 letter to shareholders.
 In early 2019, KHC wrote down the value of its brands by nearly $15 billion.
 This year, Fitch downgraded the company's debt to junk status.
-And while its most recent earnings beat expectations, it had to record yet another $2.9 billion in impairments.
+Its second-quarter earnings beat expectations, but Kraft still had to record yet another $2.9 billion in impairments.

-Berkshire Hathaway owns 26.7% of Kraft Heinz, making it the food company's second-largest shareholder, according to data from S&P Global Market Intelligence.
+But Berkshire Hathaway remains the company's second-largest shareholder with a 26.6% stake.
 Private investment firm 3G Capital – who teamed up with Berkshire in 2013 to purchase H.J.
-Heinz – is tops at 46.7% after selling off a small amount of its stake in Q1.
+Heinz – is tops at 46.7%.

 - Shares held: 151,610,700